 Increase kids outdoor time to lower myopia risk

-Over the past years, myopia (short-sightedness) has been starting at a younger age, and it gets worse faster in young children.
-The onset of myopia in young children can be delayed by spending more time outdoors, ideally 1-2 hours a day.
-According to Dr Annegret Dahlmann-Noor, Consultant Ophthalmologist at Moorfields Private Eye Hospital in London, lack of natural light seems to be a key issue in myopia development.
+Studies in China suggest that the onset of short-sightedness in children can be delayed by spending more time outdoors, ideally 1-2 hours a day.
+According to Dr Annegret Dahlmann-Noor, Consultant Ophthalmologist at Moorfields Private Eye Hospital in London, lack of natural light is one factor in myopia development.
 Many children have less opportunity to run around outside and are less exposed to sunshine, and because of that seem to have a higher risk of developing myopia.

 Improve your children’s diet to support their eyesight